 In 2016, Mr. Loibl had this crazy idea to make records with lasers :-) He approached JOANNEUM RESEARCH and found in Dr. Volker Schmidt an expert in laser technology, who has the same adventurous and innovative mindset.
-Together they developed a revolutionary idea of what we simply call HD Vinyl.
+Together they developed a revolutionary idea that we simply call HD Vinyl.

 Michal Streba, CEO: "HD Vinyl - changing completely the mastering/galvanic process."

 We appreciate your interest in HD Vinyl.
 Let's talk.